 The song called Evenfall after the one minute prelude is a song about waiting for nightfall so that the most grievous loss can be enchanted and that the vigor a woman once lost can be restored.
 I got into this album for the dark, doom-filled and amazing song Pale Enchantress.
 There will be warning about this song.
 It will be too dark and gloomy for some of you to handle listening to it from the beginning until the end.
 The main riff is pretty slow and Morten’s growls add quite a spooky atmosphere.
 Instead of the screeching cat type of vocals that you hear with bands such as Cradle of Filth (which also have pretty dark lyrics) Tristania use vocal growls and choir style vocals instead.
 However, they are not symphonic enough for me to consider them symphonic death metal.
 A big roar by Morten Veland once again can leave the music fan thinking to themselves wow!

 The Song Called "Pale Enchantress"

-Songs December Elegy and Midwintertears
+Analysis of the Songs December Elegy and Midwintertears

 The song December Elegy starts with the type of vocals that we would hear from Theatre of Tragedy’s Aegis album which also came out in 1998.
 The album’s lyrics deal with sorrow, pain, and loss.
 If you were able to deal with the song Pale Enchantress and make it this far in your listening experience, consider yourself a brave and courageous music fan.
 But this song gets softer as the sound of water can be heard pouring.
 Where that water is pouring we do not know.
 The song Midwintertears sounds a bit like Dreams of Sanity and Holland’s Within Temptation.
 But the song is still gloomy in nature due to the orchestration and lower growls which are there.